kmenzli/sphinx-poc/docs/Chat.rst

 Adding to favorites
 ~~~~~~~~~~~~~~~~~~~~~~

-To find quickly a contact you often chat with, hover over one and click
+To find quickly a contact or group chat you often chat with, hover over
-|image92| to save as a favorite.
+one and click |image92| to save as a favorite.

 The star will move to "yellow" color to distinguish favorites contacts: